Already have a Username/Password for ADI Journal on Recent Innovation (AJRI) ?

-The manuscripts should be typed in A4 (210mm x 297mm), 10-point Arial font and must be 1 line-spaced, except indented quotations.
+The manuscripts should be typed in A4 (210mm x 297mm), 10-point Arial font, and must be 1 line-spaced, except indented quotations.
 The manuscript must be saved as a word file.
-All pages, including tables, appendices and references, should be serially numbered.
-Spell out numbers from one to ten, except when used in tables and lists, and when used with mathematical, statistical, scientific or technical units and quantities, such as distances, weights and measures.
-For example: three days; 3 kilometers; 30 years.
+All pages, including tables, appendices, and references, should be serially numbered.
+Spell out numbers from one to ten, except when used in tables and lists, and when used with mathematical, statistical, scientific, or technical units and quantities, such as distances, weights, and measures.
+For example three days; 3 kilometers; 30 years.
 All other numbers are expressed numerically.
-Authors are encouraged to use AJRI template.
-Sample template is included at the end of this document.
+Authors are encouraged to use ADI Journal on Recent Innovation (AJRI) template.
+A sample template is included at the end of this document.

 The manuscript must be written in good academic English.
 Spelling follows Webster’s International Dictionary.
 To ensure anonymous review, authors should not identify themselves directly or indirectly in their papers.
-Single author should not use the word “we”.
-Authors for whom English is not their native language are encouraged to have their paper checked before submission for grammar and clarity.
+The single author should not use the word “we”.
+Authors for whom English is not their native language are encouraged to have their papers checked before submission for grammar and clarity.

 The article should be between 4000 and 7000 words.
-The allowable length of the manuscript is at Editor’s discretion; however, manuscript with a length less or exceeding the words may be return to the author(s) for revision before the manuscript is considered by the Editors.
-The word count excludes table, figures, and references.
+The allowable length of the manuscript is at Editor’s discretion; however, a manuscript with a length less or exceeding the words maybe return to the author(s) for revision before the manuscript is considered by the Editors.
+The word count excludes tables, figures, and references.

 Author name and Affiliations

 The full name of each author, affiliation of each author at the time research was completed and addressed to each author including full postal address, telephone, and email addresses.
-Where more than one author has contributed to the articles, please provide detail information for the corresponding author.
-The detail information about the author will be placed on ABOUT THE AUTHORS page.
+Where more than one author has contributed to the articles, please provide detailed information for the corresponding author.
+The detailed information about the author will be placed on the ABOUT THE AUTHORS page.